-Ellen is C4’s Founder/Senior Technical Advisor.
-A pioneer in documenting the causes and consequences of family homelessness, Ellen has given a voice to homeless children and families for over 30 years.
+Ellen, Founder and Senior Technical Advisor at the Center for Social Innovation, is a pioneer in documenting the causes and consequences of family homelessness.
+She has given a voice to homeless children and families for over 30 years.
 As a clinical researcher, she has investigated the connections among poverty, homelessness, trauma, and mental illness, and developed solutions to preventing and ending homelessness.
 Ellen is a board certified psychiatrist who served as Associate Professor at Harvard Medical School for more than 30 years.
-She received her B.A. from Brandeis University, her M.D. from Tufts University School of Medicine, and an Honorary Doctor of Public Service from Northeastern University.
-Ellen served as Editor-In-Chief of the American Journal of Orthopsychiatry.
+She also served as Editor-In-Chief of the American Journal of Orthopsychiatry.
+She received a M.D. from Tufts University School of Medicine, a B.A. from Brandeis University, and an Honorary Doctor of Public Service from Northeastern University.

 Ellen Bassuk, M.D.